No-Shows at Your Veterinary Practice in 2022

 • Postcards mailed to physical addresses

-While it’s difficult to completely eliminate no-shows, PetDesk consumers who use automated veterinary alerts and confirmations have seen a 38 percent reduction in no-shows and have spent less time on the phone confirming appointments.
+While it’s difficult to eliminate no-shows completely, PetDesk consumers who use automated veterinary alerts and confirmations have seen a 38 percent reduction in no-shows and have spent less time on the phone confirming appointments.

 It’s also important to let your staff know if any of your policies will be changing in regard to no-show appointments.
-If you decide to implement some type of deposit or fee, it’s critical your entire staff understand the policy so they are able to answer questions efficiently and consistently across the client base.
+If you decide to implement some type of deposit or fee, it’s critical your entire staff understand the policy so they can answer questions efficiently and consistently across the client base.

 The Bottom Line

-You can never ensure that any client who makes an appointment will show up, but by using the strategies outlined above, you will greatly minimize the number of “no-shows” at your veterinary practice.
+You can never ensure that any client who makes an appointment will show up, but by using the strategies outlined above, you will significantly minimize the number of “no-shows” at your veterinary practice.